34 pieces across 18 articles, 5 visual briefings, and 11 executive cards.

 AI is weakening the trust signals enterprises use to decide what looks legitimate, what deserves confidence, and what should trigger action.

-AI systems are inheriting access and authority across enterprise workflows — but identity controls and segregation of duties haven't caught up.
+AI systems are inheriting access and authority across enterprise workflows — but identity controls and segregation of duties have not caught up.

 A framework for maintaining human oversight and accountability as AI scales across enterprise operations.